Hannah Waddingham: Personal life

-Waddingham was previously in a relationship with Italian businessman Gianluca Cugnetto.
-Their daughter (born 2014) has an autoimmune disease, Henoch–Schönlein purpura.
-She keeps her Emmy award in her daughter's bedroom to remind her that "mummy will only ever be away when it's for a really, blooming good reason."
+Waddingham emigrated to Australia in 2012 but returned soon after.
+She was in a relationship with Italian businessman Gianluca Cugnetto for a decade and they had a daughter in 2014, whom Waddingham has raised as a single mother since 2023.
+Waddingham keeps her Emmy Award in her daughter's bedroom to remind her that "mummy will only ever be away when it's for a really, blooming good reason".